Conference at the Centre for Social Sciences, Budapest

 The financial, migration and environmental crisis has triggered a stronger than ever political integration / disintegration of society.
 The former system, targets and paradigm of welfare regimes, the range of beneficiaries and the source and use of financial resources have taken a new turn in many countries, serving social stability rather than the chance to change disadvantages.
 Citizens' (civic) activity and interest-enforcement potential are weakened and the legitimacy of political integration is filled with populist, authoritarian elements.

-Please submit your abstract through this form by 19 June.
+Please submit your abstract through this form by 3 July (extended deadline).
 Should you not receive a confirmation e-mail, please contact us: email@example.com

 Registration and participation at the conference are free of charge.
 All costs are to be covered by the participants.